PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

   `TreeDecomposition` -> `dDNNFTreeDecompositionBuilder` ->
   `dDNNF::probabilityEvaluation` path (already linear-time on bounded treewidth);
   matches the `provsql.boolean_provenance` regime.
+- **Absorptive semirings** -- *landed* (June 2026): the route's certified d-DNNFs evaluate exactly in any absorptive semiring through the plain `GenericCircuit` evaluation (linear in the circuit, hence in the data for bounded treewidth), with no width-aware evaluator needed -- the decomposition already shaped the circuit.
+This is the compile-once / evaluate-per-semiring counterpart of the 0-closed algorithms of Ramusat, Maniu & Senellart (EDBT 2021): Sorp(X) is the free 0-closed semiring, and the certificate's evaluation computes its image; min-plus gives Dijkstra's answers (plus hop-bounded and any-of-S variants Dijkstra does not answer directly), on the treewidth axis NodeElimination exploits.
-- **General m-semirings** -- the ABS construction is semiring-agnostic, but ProvSQL's any-semiring evaluation runs over the `GenericCircuit` (`provenance_evaluate_compiled`), which does not exploit treewidth at all.
-A bounded-treewidth `GenericCircuit` would still need a *width-aware semiring evaluator* (a bag-by-bag dynamic program analogous to the d-DNNF builder, but over the semiring carrier) to cash in the bound.
-A separate, larger axis; not assumed by the Boolean thread.
+- **General (non-absorptive) m-semirings** -- the ABS construction is semiring-agnostic, but ProvSQL's any-semiring evaluation runs over the `GenericCircuit` (`provenance_evaluate_compiled`), which does not exploit treewidth at all.
+A bounded-treewidth `GenericCircuit` would still need a *width-aware semiring evaluator* (a bag-by-bag dynamic program analogous to the d-DNNF builder, but over the semiring carrier) to cash in the bound -- and a finiteness story for recursion (Mumick-Shmueli) first.
+A separate, larger axis.

 ## Reuse map